Legacy payment processor to Stripe

-4. Format the data to match Fundraise Up's required import format - In order for us to use the data, it needs to be formatted for our migration development team.
-Click here to see the instructions and to get a sample template you can use.
-Please keep the existing formatting and make sure that:
+Next, format the data to match Fundraise Up's required import format.
+In order for us to use the data, it needs to be formatted for our migration correctly development team.
+Use our instructions and sample template to get the right formats.
+Please use this formatting and make sure that:

-- The last donation date is aligned with the donation frequency, ensuring that it falls within a reasonable time frame (e.g., for a Monthly donation frequency, the last donation date should not exceed one month from the current date).
-Kindly refrain from auto-filling missing date and time of the last donation.
+- the last donation date is aligned with the donation frequency, ensuring that it falls within a reasonable time frame (e.g., for a monthly donation frequency, the last donation date should not be more than one month earlier than the current date).
+Kindly refrain from auto-filling missing dates and times of the last donation.

-- Zeros before last 4 credit card digits, ZIP codes or other fields are preserved, as predefined Excel/Google Sheets format may remove them.
+- zeros before last four credit card digits, ZIP codes and other fields are preserved, as predefined Excel/Google Sheets format may remove them.

-- The provided Fundraise Up account ID is accurate, and the chosen campaigns and designations exist within the specified account.
+- the Fundraise Up account ID is correct, and the chosen campaigns and designations exist within that specified account.
 For campaigns and designations, it is necessary to specify their respective IDs.

-- No duplicate emails or unique identifiers (such as Stripe IDs/Billing Agreement IDs) can be found in the sheet.
+- there are no duplicate emails or other unique identifiers (such as Stripe IDs/Billing Agreement IDs) in the sheet.

 You can make a copy of this sheet and share it with firstname.lastname@example.org (please ensure we have access to the document as an editor).
 Please send us a link to the completed spreadsheet.